Niu Technologies (NIU) Reveals an Earnings Mystery

 NIU’s Market Performance

-NIU stocks went down by -10.72% for the week, with a monthly drop of -38.30% and a quarterly performance of -53.25%, while its annual performance rate touched -79.70%.
-The volatility ratio for the week stands at 10.40% while the volatility levels for the past 30 days are set at 7.52% for Niu Technologies.
-The simple moving average for the period of the last 20 days is -27.01% for NIU stocks with a simple moving average of -63.13% for the last 200 days.
+NIU stocks went up by 24.31% for the week, with a monthly drop of -24.34% and a quarterly performance of -34.92%, while its annual performance rate touched -74.10%.
+The volatility ratio for the week stands at 11.41% while the volatility levels for the past 30 days are set at 8.67% for Niu Technologies.
+The simple moving average for the period of the last 20 days is -3.08% for NIU stocks with a simple moving average of -53.29% for the last 200 days.

 Analysts’ Opinion of NIU